 “He knows that he could have a little brother, he should be fine with that, too.”

 “In that case, I’ll have Sara get all the paperwork together, get a birth certificate filed and make everything legal.
 There is one little thing, however.”

 “At some point, we will have to find out who separated Joshua from you.
 If a Starfleet doctor was working for the syndicate, they will be severely punished.”

 As a father, Patrick Ingrum would do anything he could to protect his daughter from harm.
-Even though Jaimie's son was clearly taken from her before she realized she could have been with child, the fact was, he was taken from his mother and processed into slavery.
+Even though Jaimie’s son was clearly taken from her before she realized she could have been with child, he was still taken from his mother and processed into slavery.
 Somebody within the medical profession had to know this had happened, and that person would face the full force of the law.
 For now, however, Joshua Petrelli has been reunited with his mother, and that was all that matters.